ckamps/2232-defiance/content/01-the-property.md

 type: minimal
 ---

-The property is nestled between the high-end Ridge Creek and Markham Hills developments.
-It has a front row seat to the Katy Trail State Park and Femme Osage Creek.
+The property is nestled between the Ridge Creek and Markham Hills developments with minimum lots sizes of 3 and 5 acres respectively.
+The property's location provides you with a front row seat to the Katy Trail State Park and Femme Osage Creek.

 {{< carousel ratio="3x2" class="col-sm-20 col-lg-20 mx-auto" >}}
   {{< img src="img/parcel/parcel-in-context.png" >}}